Wasii25/Practise-Android/Inventory2/README.md

 You need to know:
 - How to create and use composables.
-- How to navigate between composables, and pass data between them.
+- How to navigate between compodsables, and pass data between them.
 - How to use architecture components including ViewModel, Flow, StateFlow and StateUi.
 - How to use coroutines for long-running tasks.
 - SQLite database and the SQLite query language